Career Planning

 Interview Question 3: Why should I hire you?

 This is an intimidating question to be asked.
 However, it’s a great question because it puts you in the perfect position to define your skill set.
 Interview Answer: The perfect answer to this question will convey several items.
 The first is that you possess the skill set to do the work, preferably with examples to back it up.
-The second is that you can, and will, deliver results (again, with examples from previous experience to back up this claim).
-The third is that you know you will fit in with the company’s culture and team.
+The second is that you can and will deliver results (with examples from previous experience to support this claim).
+The third is knowing you will fit in with the company’s culture and team.
 Ensure you reference what the company culture is to show you have awareness.
-For help on this, check out their mission, values and social media presence.
-Finally, show that you feel you’d make the best fit out of all the candidates.
-Demonstrate that you’re not only qualified but that you are passionate about working for the company and its mission.
+For help with this, check out their mission, values, and social media presence.
+Finally, show that you feel you’d be the best fit among the candidates.
+Demonstrate that you’re not only qualified but also passionate about working for the company and its mission.

 Interview Question 4: Why do you want this position?

 If you only want the job because you need a job, the interviewer will see right through that.
-Companies feel the right candidate for the job will demonstrate enthusiasm and dedication for the position, so the best answers will express both of those qualities.
+Companies feel the right candidate for the job will demonstrate enthusiasm and dedication so that the best answers will express both qualities.
 Interview Answer: Start by talking about why the position is a great fit for you.
-For example, “I love working with animals and I know working at an animal rescue organization would be a great fit for me because I get satisfaction from helping animals.
-Working with them on a daily basis and making a difference is a cause I’m passionate about.”
-Then, discuss why you feel the company is a great fit for you.
+For example, “I love working with animals, and I know working at an animal rescue organization would be a great fit because I get satisfaction from helping animals.
+Working with them daily and making a difference is a cause I’m passionate about.”
+Then, discuss why the company is a great fit for you.
 Why do you love the company and its culture?
 You could say: “I’m passionate about helping animals and their well-being.
 I admire what your organization does and would love to be a part of a team that does such wonderful work to make a difference in the lives of so many animals.”

 Interview Question 5: Can you tell me about your experience at your last job?